telerik/blazor-docs/knowledge-base/common-failed-to-find.md

 ## Error Message

->warning Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.Recurrence.dll' with computed SHA-256 integrity ...
-The resource has been blocked.
+`Failed to find a valid digest in the 'integrity' attribute for resource 'https://.../_framework/Telerik.Recurrence.dll' with computed SHA-256 integrity ...
+The resource has been blocked.`

->
-> Unknown error occured while trying to verify integrity.
+`Unknown error occured while trying to verify integrity.`

->
->Error: Failed to start platform.
-Reason: TypeError: Failed to fetch
+`Error: Failed to start platform.
+Reason: TypeError: Failed to fetch`

 Other possible resources that may be referred to in the error:
 * Telerik.Documents.SpreadsheetStreaming.dll